 On the date on which an employee’s permission expires, to be able to continue to employ them, the employer must be reasonably satisfied that person has submitted an in-time application to the Home Office to extend or vary their leave.
 The employer will then have 28 days to obtain a PVN from the Employer Checking Service, during which time they will maintain a statutory excuse during this short grace period.
 This is in contrast to initial right to work checks, where an employer would need to delay the worker’s start date until receipt of confirmation of their right to work by way of a PVN.
 During the 6-month PVN period that an employee provides evidence that their application, administrative review or appeal has been determined with permission to stay granted, the employer will maintain a statutory excuse by conducting a right to work check in the normal way.

-However, if the employer is sent a Negative Verification Notice from the Employer Checking Service in response to their verification request, they will no longer have a statutory excuse and will be liable to a hefty civil penalty if the person is no longer permitted to legally work in the UK.
+However, if the employer is sent a Negative Verification Notice from the Employer Checking Service in response to their verification request, they will no longer have a statutory excuse and may face enforcement action if the person is no longer permitted to legally work in the UK.
 Importantly, if an employer continues to employ a migrant worker, once they know that the worker no longer has the right to work in the UK, the employer may be convicted of the criminal offence of employing an illegal worker, punishable by an unlimited fine and/or up to 5 years in prison.
 This is in addition to losing any sponsor licence and the right for legitimate migrant workers to be employed by their business.

 The worker themselves will also be guilty of a separate offence of illegal working for which they may be fined and given a custodial sentence.